tweerlei/plumber/README.md

 Nodes
-  node-clear:<arg>            Clear the curent JSON object node-del:<arg>              Remove a subtree of a JSON object using the given JSONPath node-get:<arg>              Extract a subtree of a JSON object using the given JSONPath node-set:<arg>              Replace a subtree of a JSON object using the given JSONPath node-sub:<arg>              Replace the current node with one of its sub nodes Records rec-clear:<arg>             Clear the curent record rec-del:<arg>               Remove the given field from the current record
+  node-clear:<arg>            Clear the curent JSON object node-del:<arg>              Remove a subtree of a JSON object using the given JSONPath node-each:<arg>             Extract elements from a subtree of a JSON object using the given JSONPath node-get:<arg>              Extract a subtree of a JSON object using the given JSONPath node-set:<arg>              Replace a subtree of a JSON object using the given JSONPath node-sub:<arg>              Replace the current node with one of its sub nodes Ranges is-inrange:<arg>            Compare the current value to the current range resulting in a boolean range-each:<arg>            Generate items with the values of the input item's range using the given increment range-get:<arg>             Get a range field, one of (start, end) range-set:<arg>             Set a range field, e.g. for usage with each:, one of (start, end) Records rec-clear:<arg>             Clear the curent record rec-del:<arg>               Remove the given field from the current record